sbd-community/handbook/docs/resources/reference/glossary.md

 <dfn>CE Marking</dfn>
 : A mandatory marking for certain products sold within the European Economic Area (EEA), indicating conformity with health, safety, and environmental protection standards.
 The CRA adds cybersecurity requirements to the CE mark for products with digital elements.
 See the [CRA Overview](../../standards/cra-overview.md) for more details.

+<dfn>Connected Device</dfn>
+: A general, plain-English term for any physical object that can connect to a network (like the internet) to exchange data.
+This is the handbook's preferred general term, encompassing both specific legal definitions like "Products with Digital Elements" and common industry terms like "IoT".

 <dfn>Conformity Assessment</dfn>
 : The process of demonstrating whether a product meets specified requirements.
 Under the CRA, this can range from a manufacturer's self-assessment (Module A) to a mandatory third-party audit by a Notified Body, depending on the product's risk classification.
 See the [CRA Conformity Routes](../../standards/cra-overview.md#conformity-assessment-routes) for more.